Zero Tolerance Laws & DUI: Legal BAC, Open Container, PenaltiesUpdated Dec. 25, 2020

 - California and New Jersey: 0.01% BAC limit for under 21s.

 - Florida, New York and Georgia: 0.02% BAC limit for under 21s.

-For now, here are some state-specific examples of underage alcohol offences and penalties to give you a rough idea of what to expect if you are caught breaking a zero tolerance law:
+For now, here are some state-specific examples of underage alcohol offenses and penalties to give you a rough idea of what to expect if you are caught breaking a zero-tolerance law:

 DUI penalties: A fine of up to $500, up to 40 hours of community service and a license suspension of up to 60 days.

 Possession and consumption: A fine of $250 to $2,000 and 8 to 12 hours of community service.